koenrane/KR-new-site/content/import/steering-llama-2-with-contrastive-activation-additions.md

 We find that the technique generalizes better than finetuning while only slightly decreasing MMLU scores (a proxy for general capabilities).
 According to our data, this technique stacks additively with both finetuning and few-shot prompting.
 Furthermore, the technique has _zero inference-time cost_ since it just involves modifying one of the model's bias terms (this also means it's immediately compatible with any sampling setup).
 We are the first to demonstrate control of a language model along these feature directions.[^2]

 > [!info]
-> Code for the described experiments can be found at [https://github.com/nrimsky/CAA](https://github.com/nrimsky/CAA).This post was written by Alex Turner (`TurnTrout`).
+> Code for the described experiments can be found at [https://github.com/nrimsky/CAA](https://github.com/nrimsky/CAA).
+Alex wrote this post.

 # How contrastive activation addition works